Questfall/docs/quest-mining/completion/rpg-attributes/luck.md

 ## Shards

-**Status:** Live.
+**Status:** Modelled.
+Activates when quest-completion shard rewards are connected.

 Makes missing shard pieces more likely when shard rewards are rolled.

 **How it resolves.** The trait creates missing-shard weight.
-Direct grants multiply that weight upward.
-Duplicate shards can still appear; this is a weight, not a guarantee.
+Every reached mastery rank adds `20 percentage points` to that weight multiplier, and direct grants add their percentage points alongside mastery.
+An already-owned piece keeps weight `2`, so Guest characters are intentionally more likely to receive duplicates as a puzzle fills.
+Duplicate shards can always appear; this is a weight, not a guarantee.
+A puzzle may contain any number of pieces, with the initial product target expected to be roughly `10` to `20`.

 ### Direct Grant Ranges